Derek Carr: Henry Ruggs III needs to be loved right now - WHIZ News

 “We want to express our sincere condolences to the victim’s family,” Bisaccia said from a prepared statement.
 “We’re deeply saddened for everyone affected.
 Especially the victim’s family.”

-Prosecutors said Ruggs was driving at 156 mph with a blood-alcohol content twice Nevada’s legal limit before his Chevrolet Corvette slammed into the rear of Ruggs’ vehicle that burned, killing her.
+Prosecutors said Ruggs was driving at 156 mph with a blood-alcohol content twice Nevada’s legal limit before his Chevrolet Corvette slammed into the rear of Tintor’s vehicle that burned, killing her.

 “We love Henry Ruggs, and want him to know that,” Bisaccia added.
 “It’s a terrible lapse in judgment, of the most horrific kind.
 It’s something that he will have to live with the rest of his life.
 The gravity of the situation is not lost on anyone here and we understand and respect the loss of life.”